netbrain/goautosocket/README.md

 You can also find an example with concurrency [here](https://github.com/teh-cmc/goautosocket/blob/master/tcp_client_test.go#L97).

+## Disclaimer

+This was built with my needs in mind, no more, no less.
+That is, I needed a simple and thread-safe API to talk concurrently, through a TCP socket, to some services of mine which are often rebooted (oftentimes against my will).

+Surprisingly, I couldn't find such a library (I guess I either didn't look in the right place, or just not hard enough.. oh well); so here it is.
+Do not hesitate to send a pull request if this doesn't cover all your needs (and it probably won't), there are more than welcome.

 ## License

-The MIT License (MIT) - see LICENSE for more details
+The MIT License (MIT) - see LICENSE for more details Copyright (c) 2015  Clement 'cmc' Rey  <cr.rey.clement@gmail.com>